 Role and Responsibilities

-The Audit Committee supports the Board in fulfilling its responsibilities in relation to financial reporting, monitoring the integrity of the financial statements and other announcements of financial results published by the Group; and reviewing and challenging any significant financial reporting issues, judgements and actions of management in relation to the financial statements.
-The Audit Committee reviews the effectiveness of the Group’s internal financial control and internal control and risk management systems and the effectiveness of the Group’s Internal Audit function.
+The Committee supports the Board in fulfilling its responsibilities in relation to financial reporting, monitoring the integrity of the financial statements and other announcements of financial results published by the Group; and reviewing and challenging any significant financial reporting issues, judgements and actions of management in relation to the financial statements.
+The Committee reviews the effectiveness of the Group’s internal controls and risk management systems and the effectiveness of the Group’s Internal Audit function.
 On behalf of the Board, the Committee manages the appointment and remuneration of the External Auditor and monitors its performance and independence.
 The Group supports an independent and confidential whistleblowing procedure and the Committee monitors the operation of this facility.

 Membership and Meeting Attendance

-The quorum necessary for the transaction of business by the Committee is two, each of whom must be a non-executive Director.
-Only members of the Committee have the right to attend Committee meetings, however, during the year to 28 February 2019, Sir Brian Stewart, as a non executive Director (and in his capacity as Chairman until 5 July 2018), Stewart Gilliland, as a non-executive Director (and in his capacity as Chairman from 5 July 2018), Stephen Glancey, Group Chief Executive Officer, Jonathan Solesbury, Group Chief Financial Officer, Richard Holroyd and Jim Clerkin, non-executive Directors, the Head of Internal Audit, Group Finance Director, Group Strategy and Finance Director and representatives from Ernst & Young (“EY”), the External Auditor, were invited to attend meetings.
+The quorum necessary for the transaction of business by the Committee is two, each of whom must be a Non-executive Director.
+Only members of the Committee have the right to attend Committee meetings, however, during the year, Stewart Gilliland (in his capacity as Chairman), Stephen Glancey, Group Chief Executive Officer, Jonathan Solesbury, Group Chief Financial Officer, the Head of Internal Audit together with members of her team, Group Finance Director, and representatives from Ernst & Young (“EY”), the External Auditor, were invited to attend meetings.
 The Committee also meets separately with the Head of Internal Audit and the External Auditor without management being present.

 Internal Controls and Risk Management Systems